GII/emdb_core/README.md

 ## Configurate an experiment

-There are two files that are possible to edit to configure the core of the architecture: the launch file and the commander configuration file.
+There are three files that are possible to edit to configure the core of the architecture: the launch file, the commander configuration file and the experiment configuration file.

 **Launch file**